neucc1997/PAS/README.md

 # PAS
-An Rust implementation of a privacy-preserving multi-party cross-chain transaction protocol
+An rust implementation of a privacy-preserving multi-party cross-chain transaction protocol